helenarichie/helenarichie.github.io/_posts/2021-11-29-Cholla's-New-Dust-Model.md

 Here, \\( \tau_g \\) is the growth timescale for dust, and scales inversely with total density and temperature.
 The accretion rate depends on the dust-to-metal ratio of the cell, and slows as metals are depeleted onto dust.
 This eventually causes accretion to come to a halt.

-The other main process that dust undergoes is thermal sputtering, which is when an energetic particle collides with a dust particle and destroys it.
+The other main process that dust undergoes in a wind is thermal sputtering, which is when an energetic particle collides with a dust molecule and destroys it.
 This process is modeled by the following equation:

  \\( \frac{d\rho_{i,\text{dust}}}{dt} = \frac{\rho_{i,\text{dust}}}{\tau_\text{sp}/3} \\).